|MAN Lion’s City SD 3-door|

 |Emission Standard||Euro V (EGR)|

 Singapore’s Land Transport Authority (LTA) previously evaluated a 3-door MAN Lion’s City SD Concept Bus.
-Bearing the registration plate SG4002G with chassis number WMAA22ZZ5F7002910, the single-deck bus was deployed on a six-month trial from June 2017 to December 2017, operated by SMRT Buses.
+Bearing the registration plate SG4002G, the single-deck bus was deployed on a six-month trial from June 2017 to December 2017, operated by SMRT Buses.

 The 12-metre long concept bus was built on a MAN NL323F chassis.
 Although configured as a low-floor chassis, SG4002G was built as a low-entry bus to allow for the relocation of powertrain components to accommodate the rear staircase.
 Fitted with a modified Lion’s City Hybrid bodywork (also referred to as a MAN Lion’s City SD 3Dr), it also features seats with headrests, USB charging ports, Passenger Information Display Systems, and low-height windows to give seating passengers a better view of the surroundings.

-First showcased by MAN Truck & Bus at the LTA-UITP Singapore International Transport Congress and Exhibition (SITCE) in October 2016, the LTA had decided to trial this bus on revenue service to determine the suitability of 3-door single-deck buses in Singapore.
+First showcased by MAN Truck & Bus at the LTA-UITP Singapore International Transport Congress and Exhibition (SITCE) in October 2016, the LTA decided to trial this bus on revenue service the following year to determine the suitability of 3-door single-deck buses in Singapore.
+After its 2017 trial, the bus was converted into the LTA Smart Bus, a testbed for conceptual features stemmed from ideas submitted by students as part of the 2017 LTA Engineering Challenge.

 The MAN Lion’s City SD Concept Bus was launched in the morning of 13 March 2017 at a press event in Bulim Bus Depot.